attributed to Erma Bombeck*

 Read all about Erma’s death at this article:

 CNN - Erma Bombeck dies at age 69

-(article is no longer there; see link at the top of this page)
+(article has moved; see link at the top of this page)

 Al and I exchanged a few more emails in early March of 2005; he shared these thoughts about Erma, which I have posted with his permission:

 Erma Bombeck was very active as a volunteer with children for cancer.
 She was asked to do some sort of work with kids at a summer camp for children with cancer.
 She was very hesitant to do it because she didn’t think she could handle seeing a group of suffering kids, but it turned out to be one of the best things she ever did.
 From then on, she was a tireless worker in fund-raising for children with that horrific disease.
 Because of that, people think she died of cancer.
 Because polycystic kidney disease is passed along to other generations, she wanted people to be aware of it.
 In her case, she didn’t know her father had it until she was diagnosed.
 Her father died of it.
 The woman had a number of terrible tragedies in her life and still managed to keep us smiling, and herself too.
 When the priest gave her eulogy he said (I can’t remember the exact words) If anyone could return from the dead, I would wish for Erma.
 Can you imagine the stories she would tell about it?
 She was a wonderful person all around.
 The world would profit greatly with a few more like her.